Secure Automation Testing at Scale Leveraging SBOX - Test Guild Podcast

 The second piece that I mentioned is the compliance piece, and this is straightforward.
 If no data is leaving my network, then there's little risk of those breaching any data privacy regulations.
 Also, if we're using real data, we may have agreements with some of our customers that that real data can't be used outside of our network.
 They're kind of the two main ones that we see come across.

 Performance is another key consideration whereas the infrastructure hosted will impact performance.
 So logically, if I'm testing within my own network versus reaching out to a solution that may be hosted in a different country or a different continent, we're going to see different results.
 What are we not to share what that will be?
-But less latency normally equals improved performance and a reduction in tests potentially failing due to timeouts or order scenarios caused by performance issues.
+But less latency normally equals improved performance and a reduction in tests potentially failing due to timeouts or order scenarios caused by performance issues (flaky tests).

 The last two that sometimes are overlooked is scalability and cost efficiency.
 Scalability from an infrastructure standpoint and not from a test group standpoint, I'll answer it from an infrastructure standpoint, is what's involved for me to run my tests at scale?
 How many tests can I run in parallel or concurrently?
 What kind of queuing system do we get access to?
 These are all important for me as I grow on my automation journey, but potentially for my organization as more people make use of the solution I've chosen.
 Okay.
 Then the cost efficiency part is straightforward.
 The cost of scaling or continuing this journey and there's sort of a hidden cost inside of infrastructure, but we won't talk about that today.